Neutral phylogenetic models and their role in tree-based biodiversity measures: Feature diversity (FD) - a generalisation of PD

 Proposition~\ref{pro4} is purely combinatorial, so it is instructive to consider a stochastic model of feature evolution on a phylogenetic $X$-tree $T$ (with positive edge length function $\ell =[\ell_e]$), where each new feature arises once in the tree and can subsequently be lost.
 This is illustrated in Fig.~\ref{figPDFD}.

-In this model, \begin{itemize} \item new features arise (on any edge) at rate $r>0$ per unit time, and \item each feature (on any edge) is subject to an independent loss process with rate $\nu \geq 0$. \end{itemize} This is a classical (constant-birth, linear-death) stochastic process for which the following results hold (see e.g. \cite{fel50}, p.
+In this model, \begin{itemize} \item a new feature arises (on any edge) at rate $r>0$ per unit time, and \item each feature (on any edge) is subject to an independent loss process with rate $\nu \geq 0$. \end{itemize} This simple model can be described by a classical (constant-birth, linear-death) stochastic process for which the following results hold (see e.g. \cite{fel50}, p.
 461).
 Consider a directed path in the tree $T$ of length $L$ (the sum of the $\ell_e$ values on the path).
 Conditional on there being $k$ features present at the start of this path, let $N_L^{(k)}$ denote the number of features present at the end of this path.
 For $k=0$, $N_L^{(0)}$ has a Poisson distribution with mean $\frac{r}{\nu}(1-e^{-\nu L})$, and this mean is asymptotic to $rL$ as $L \rightarrow 0$ and to $r/\nu$ as $L \rightarrow \infty.$ More generally, if there are $k$ features present at the start of the path, then $N_L^{(k)}$ is the sum of two independent random variables: one distributed as $N_L^{(0)}$, the other has a Gamma distribution with parameters $(k, \nu L)$.
 In particular, as $L \rightarrow \infty$, $N_L^{(k)}$ converges to a Poisson distribution with mean $r/\nu$.

 To simplify what follows, we will assume that $w(f)=w>0$, though similar results hold more generally when $w(f)$ are i.i.d. random variables taking values in $[0, B]$ for some constant $B$.
 Given a phylogenetic $X$-tree $T$, the assignment $\F_X$ of features present at the leaves of $T$ is now a random variable, and so is $FD(Y)$ for each subset $Y$ of $X$.
 Let us then consider the expected FD value (i.e., $\EE[FD_{(T, \ell)}(Y)]$) which depends on $T, \ell=[\ell_e], r$ and $\nu$.